Zulko/eagle.js/README.md

 - Slideshow system built on top of the [Vue.js](https://vuejs.org/)
 - Supports animations, themes, interactive widgets (for web demos)
 - Easy to reuse components, slides and styles across presentations
-- Built-in Presenter Mode (Speaker Notes) and various helpful widgets
+- Lightweight core and various helpful extensions
 - All APIs public, maximum hackability

 ### For a quick tour, see [this slideshow](https://zulko.github.io/eaglejs-demo/#/introducing-eagle):